-WhoCanFixMyCar highlight some of the tell-tale signs that your brakes may need servicing
+WhoCanFixMyCar highlights some of the tell-tale signs that your brakes need repairing

 Brakes are made up of lots of moving parts, as well as drums, discs, cables and hydraulics.
-Over time, they become worn and stop working as effectively as they used to, and when this happens, it’s time to get them serviced.
+Over time, they become worn and stop working as effectively as they used to, and when this happens, it’s time to have them repaired.

 Sometimes it can be difficult to notice changes in the way your car functions if you drive it every day.
 That’s why we’ve put together this handy guide covering the most common signs that it’s time to get your brakes serviced or repaired.